Simple-Configuration-Server/simple-configuration-server/README.md

       - ./.local/ssl/private-key.key:/etc/ssl/private/scs.key
     environment:
       - SCS_CONFIG_DIR=/etc/scs/configuration
-      # The following can be ommitted, since it's the default value.
-It's
+      # The following 2 variables can be omitted if the default values are
+      # used.
+      #
-      # recommended to only disable SSL when using a reverse proxy, like NGINX,
+      # It's recommended to only disable SSL when using a reverse proxy,
-      # for SSL termination
+      # like NGINX, for SSL termination
       - SCS_DISABLE_SSL=0
+      #
+      # Set the reverse proxy count >= 1 if you're using a reverse proxy that
+      # sets the X-Forwarded-For header.
+This means the 'X-Forwarded-For'
+      # header is used as the Remote Address, rather than the IP of the proxy
+      # itself.
+The count indicates how many values should be in the
+      # X-Forwarded-For headers.
+If you use multiple proxies, this may be
+      # higher than one.
+      - SCS_REVERSE_PROXY_COUNT=0
     ports:
       - 3000:80
 ```
 Alternatively, you can use CI/CD inside your configuration data repository to
-build an image that includes the configuration (except the secrets) as
+build an image that includes your configuration (except the secrets) as
 illustrated in the [example-scs-configuration](https://gitlab.com/Tbro/example-scs-configuration)
 repository.